CometSb/CometSiteApi/README.md

 # CometSiteApi
-All Of Pur Endpoints For Comet.
+All Of our Endpoints For Comet.
 Including our register and login apis. https://betaapi.cometbot.info/